joel-lbth/hdrc-architecture/docs/workshop.md

 ### Preparation

 Readers should be familiar with [The Goldacre Review](https://www.goldacrereview.org).
-Here's some of the summary recommendations:

 #### Goldacre on platforms and security